Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Introduction

 \section{Introduction}

-Insider threats, defined as security incidents that originate within an organization, have emerged as a critical concern in modern enterprise environments.
-Recent studies indicate that more than 50\% of organizations have experienced insider incidents, with 29\% incurring remediation costs exceeding \$1 million~\cite{ponemon2025insider,gurucul2024insider}.
-Compounding this challenge, insider attacks are exceptionally difficult to detect as they are perpetrated by trusted individuals possessing legitimate access to organizational systems.
-These malicious activities span various forms, including horizontal propagation such as lateral movement within internal networks, unauthorized data exfiltration, IT sabotage, fraud, and espionage, as well as vertical escalation such as privilege escalation~\cite{verticalprivilege}.
-Prominent cases that illustrate these threats include incidents involving Edward Snowden’s data exfiltration at the NSA~\cite{harding2014snowden}, the sabotage of IT systems at Tesla by an employee in 2018, and the Capital One data breach caused by insider exploitation of privilege-escalation vulnerabilities~\cite{agnihotri2024tesla,novaes2020case}.
-Traditional security defenses struggle to detect insider threats due to their legitimate access privileges and the subtlety of malicious activities~\cite{schoenherr2020insider,al2020review}.
-Inadequate security infrastructure further exacerbates the insider threat landscape.
-Recent reports~\cite{gurucul2024insider,signpost2025insider} revealed that only 36\% of organizations have implemented comprehensive monitoring systems to proactively detect insider activity, highlighting significant gaps in current insider threat defenses.
+Insider threats refer to security incidents that originate from within an organization and have become a critical concern in modern enterprise environments.
+Recent studies report that over 50\% of organizations have experienced insider incidents, with 29\% incurring remediation costs exceeding \$1 million dollars~\cite{ponemon2025insider,gurucul2024insider}.
+Detecting such threats remains particularly challenging as attackers are typically trusted insiders who possess legitimate access to organizational systems.
+Their malicious activities often blend into normal behavior and manifest in diverse forms, including horizontal propagation such as lateral movement within internal networks, unauthorized data exfiltration, IT sabotage, fraud, and espionage, as well as vertical escalation such as privilege escalation.
+Well-known incidents illustrate the severity of these threats, such as Edward Snowden's data exfiltration at the NSA~\cite{harding2014snowden} and employee-driven IT sabotage at Tesla in 2018~\cite{agnihotri2024tesla}.
+Traditional security defenses struggle to identify insider threats due to the legitimate access privileges of insiders, and this challenge is further exacerbated by inadequate monitoring infrastructure.
+Recent reports show that only 36\% of organizations have deployed comprehensive monitoring systems for proactive ITD~\cite{gurucul2024insider,signpost2025insider}, revealing significant gaps in current enterprise defenses.